makif8504/AuthCRUD/README.md

-# Core-3.1 - Login and Registration using Identity in ASP.NET Core 3.1
+# DotNet Core 7 - Auth CRUD Login and Registration using Identity in ASP.NET Core 7

-For documentation and instructions check out  - https://www.freecodespot.com/blog/asp-net-core-identity/